 The purpose of this course is to study management's role in policy formulation and implementation through research and cases.
 Opportunities are also available to make policy decisions by viewing business from an entrepreneurial perspective.
 This is the capstone course for the MBA program.

-Graduate Prerequisites: Successful completion of at least nine core courses that include BUS 622 and BUS 623.
+Graduate Prerequisites: Successful completion of at least eight core courses that include BUS 622 and BUS 623.

 BUS 660 - Corporate Innovation (concentration course)

 The purpose of this course is to develop strong innovation management skills to help managers make good decisions relating to innovation strategy and implementation of new products and processes within the firm.
 Topics include guiding concepts and theories of innovation and how to translate into concrete practical strategies and programs for developing new products, understanding paradigm shifts in market needs, managing the innovation process and projects across different company functions and environments.
 Other topics include development of patents, trademarks, copyright, and other intellectual property to protect corporate knowledge assets, development of strategic alliances and organization of the firm as a learning and innovation organization.

 BUS 661 - Technology and Innovation Management (concentration course)

 The purpose of this course is to develop decision-making skills in managing technology and innovation programs while providing a clear understanding of the innovation process and the most effective technology and innovation systems in use today.
 Topics include theory and practice of technology innovation management (TIM) at both functional and general management levels of the firm, technology road maps, and strategic technology plans, managing in varying technology environments, the effect of technology standards, out-sourcing and in-sourcing strategies, competitive strategy factors, and management of the appropriate level of technology deployment within the firm.

 BUS 670 - Health Care Systems Management (concentration course)